huayuenh/secure-kube-toolchain/ciso-setup.md

 ![](https://github.ibm.com/one-pipeline/docs/blob/master/assets/signing-setup/ciso/certrequest.png)

-Note: You do note require a production certificate for signing.
+Note: You do not require a production certificate for signing.
 The CISO team can provide a self-signed certificate for development

 ### <a id="access"></a>Download the CISO certficate key to access your CISO services
-### Downloading the Installer
+#### Downloading the Installer

 The Compliance-CI-Template uses the CISO signing client to facilitate signing images.
 The Tekton signing task in the Compliance-CI-Template uses a preconfigured image with the CISO client already installed.
 It only requires the CISO .pfx file to access the CISO signing service.
 There is a distinction between the these certificates.
 The certificate in the previous step is used for signing.
 The certificate in this step is used for accessing the CISO services.